 New Listings - Japanese Hocho Chef Knives

-Just listed a comprehensive listing of Japanese chef knives known generically as Hocho.
-These are a delight woodworkers many of whom cook and love quality knives in the kitchen.
+Just listed a comprehensive offering of Japanese chef knives known generically as Hocho.
+These are a delight for woodworkers who cook and love quality knives in the kitchen.

-The mastersmiths represented take the build and aesthetic qualities of these knives way past any mere functional requirement.
+The mastersmiths represented in this selection take the build and aesthetic qualities of these knives way past any mere functional requirement.

 Sharpening Work Station